CS5604SOLR/Dataset_for_Test/README.md

 #Screenshots
 if you see some similar screeshots, you succeed!

-## for importing a table into a hbase (after org.apache.hadoop.hbase.mapreduce.ImportTsv command)
+## Test importing a table into a hbase (after org.apache.hadoop.hbase.mapreduce.ImportTsv command)
 open a shell:
 ```bash
 hbase shell